arunasrivastava/arunasrivastava/README.md

 ### 💻 &nbsp;About Me

-- 🤔 &nbsp; Exploring new technologies and developing software solutions to our worlds tech problems.
+- 🤔 &nbsp; Delving into innovative technologies and crafting software solutions for global tech challenges.
 - 🥰 &nbsp; I enjoy exploring various sectors of AI and working with SOTA models and tools
 - 🎓 &nbsp; Studying Computer Science at the University of Washington.